 - The resultant value is applied to the Multipliers to determine the Indirect and Induced Effects.

-- Thus, the LPP does not provide any information about any of the items purchased by the Sector in the Event field.
+- Thus, the LPP does not provide any information about any of the items purchased by the Commodity in the Event field.
 Regional availability of Intermediate Expenditures and Indirect Effects are determined by the Regional Purchasing Coefficient.

 A Regional Purchasing Coefficient (RPC) is the percent of Total Demand that is met by Local Supply.
 In more detail, it is the proportion of the Total Demand for a Commodity, by all users in the Region, that is supplied by producers located within the Region.
 The RPC is the value used when LPP is set to the SAM Model Value.